njtman/Cordova-SQLitePlugin/README.md

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android & iOS, working to follow the HTML5 Web SQL API as close as possible.

+#This repository contains the patches required to the iOS and Android native code to allow this plugin to work with SQLCipher.

 License for Android version: MIT or Apache

 License for iOS version: MIT only